StevenBlack/vocab/million-dollar-words.md

 ### mirabile dictu
 A Latin phrase meaning "wonderful to relate" or "strange to tell."
-It's the kind of phrase, used spar- ingly, that can enhance a tale of even the most mundane events: "I went into my daughter's room this morning and—mirabile dictu—she had cleaned it up!"
+It's the kind of phrase, used sparingly, that can enhance a tale of even the most mundane events: "I went into my daughter's room this morning and—mirabile dictu—she had cleaned it up!"
 It's pronounced MEER-AB-EEL-AY DIK-TOO.

 ### miscegenation
 Marriage or cohabitation of people from different races; the mixture of races by interbreeding.
-Amaz- ingly enough, this was illegal in Virginia until the mid-1960s.
+Amazingly enough, this was illegal in Virginia until the mid-1960s.
 Not to be confused with misogyny (see misogyny), which means hatred of women.
 It's pronounced M/SS-E;;-EN- AY-SHUN.

 ### miscreant